vercel/next.js/docs/routing/introduction.md

 - `/about` → `pages/about.js`
 - `/blog/hello-world` → `pages/blog/[slug].js`

+Any `<Link />` in the viewport (initially or through scroll) will be preloaded by default for pages using [Static Generation](/docs/basic-features/data-fetching.md#getstaticprops-static-generation).
+Server-rendered routes are _not_ preloaded.

 ### Linking to dynamic paths

 You can also use interpolation to create the path, which comes in handy for [dynamic route segments](#dynamic-route-segments).
 For example, to show a list of posts which have been passed to the component as a prop: